Questions about genetic counseling and testing

 How long will it take to get my genetic test results?

 At the time of your blood draw, the genetic counselor will discuss with you the estimated length of time it will take the lab to analyze your sample.
-The range is usually from four weeks to three months.
-We will make an appointment for you to return at the appropriate time to discuss your genetic test results.
+The range is usually from two weeks to three months.
+The genetic counselor may call you with the results, or you may opt to have a return appointment to discuss your results.

 What should I do before my appointment?

-If you have been referred to MD Anderson for a genetic counseling, it is important you fill out our online genetic risk assessment questionnaire before your appointment.
-The form is private, secure and provides important information that will help between you and the genetic counselor.
+If you have been referred to MD Anderson for genetic counseling, please take some time to gather information about your family history of cancer.
 Your answers will allow the genetic counselor to accurately evaluate your family history.

-Please give yourself time to complete the online questionnaire.
-You may find it helpful to talk to your family members to find out as much medical information as you can about your family history.
+You may find it helpful to talk to your family members to find out as much medical information as you can about your family history, including current age or age at death, and health history (especially cancer history).

-To speed up the process of completing the online questionnaire, it may be helpful to gather information (current age or age at death, and general health history) on your family members.
 Specifically, we will ask about your immediate family members, including your parents, siblings and children.
 We also want to know about your extended family members, including your aunts, uncles, cousins and grandparents on each side of your family.
 It may also be helpful to locate medical records from family members who had cancer.
-These records include pathology reports of tumors, surgical reports and hospital discharge summaries regarding their cancer course.
+These records include pathology reports of tumors and surgical reports.

 For family members who have had cancer, you will need to obtain the following information: